jheinz27/diploidinator/README.md

 S = B \cdot \frac{\sum_{i=0}^{n} a_i}{\sum_{i=0}^{n} l_i}
 $$

-If the alignment score of the read is equal in both reference genomes, then the "better" alignment is assigned randomly by taking the last digit of the hash of the read name.
+If the alignment score of the read is equal in both reference genomes, then the "better" alignment is assigned deterministically using a hash of the read name (or written to both output files if `--both` is used).